Healthy Homes Assessment Kenepuru

 Home Assessments Kenepuru for Rental Properties

-There are a myriad of concerns to be able to examine during the house assessment to see if your rental property meets the minimal requirements of the Healthy Homes Standard.
-Some examples include:
+There are a myriad of concerns to be able to examine when conducting an home inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+The most common are:

-The repercussions of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being in the wrong of a tenant solutions ruling can be significant for property managers and landlords.
-For expert guidance, contact us today to schedule your rental properties home assessment.
+The consequences of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently being in the wrong of the Tenancy solutions ruling can have a significant impact for property managers and landlords.
+For expert advice get in touch today to book your rental properties home assessment.

 home assessments for rental properties